All you need to know about the Philippines for digital nomads

 There was a time when Siargao might not have even been on this list.
 Today, it’s sitting pretty up top.
 In the last 10 years or so, it’s risen from relative obscurity to become one of the hottest islands in the Philippines.
 That’s mainly down to its surf breaks, which brought international pros to the heavy reef tubes of Cloud 9.
 There are also waves for beginners, and a vibrant mix of cafes, bars, and surf camps has now sprung up around them, all down the main road heading out of General Luna (the main town).
 And even if you don’t surf, Siargao is a doozy, with its white-sand beaches and super-clear ocean waters right on the Pacific.

 Cebu is an action-packed and beach-heavy island that runs right through the heart of the Central Visayas.
 It’s long been a place of refuge for lovers of the water, especially the diving mecca of Moalboal and the town of Oslob, where it’s possible to swim with whale sharks.
 Lately, it’s also been an Instagram celebrity on account of the idyllic Kawasan Falls that hide in its mountainous interior.
-Downsides for DNs include slow internet and spread out accommodations on the desirable west coast.
+Downsides for DNs include slow internet and spread-out accommodations on the desirable west coast.

-No digital nomad guide to the Philippines could possibly be complete without a mention of big and bustling Manila.
+No digital nomad guide to the Philippines could possibly be complete without a mention of the big and bustling Manila.
 The sprawling, seething capital of the country, it’s one of the fastest-growing metropolises in Asia.
 Its heart is a mix of aged Spanish-styled churches and plazas filled with interesting monuments.
 You’ll want to see that, but most DNs move to areas like chic Makati, student-filled UP Village, and the all-new Bonifacio Global City (a mix of mega malls and international eateries that has a Singapore feel).

 Calling all divers – Palawan is the place to be.
-Coral reefs that burst with pastel colours and bulging brain corals ring this whole island on the western edge of the country.
+Coral reefs that burst with pastel colors and bulging brain corals ring this whole island on the western edge of the country.
 It’s not too much like other places you’ll find in the Philippines.
 The coastline is rocky and rugged, spiked by craggy needles of stone that form pools where marine creatures of all shapes and sizes thrive.
 When you do get a beach, you can rest assured that it’s stunning, like the ones around El Nido or Port Barton.
-Internet in these salt-washed areas can be an issue, and getting around can take hours, but it’s worth it if you’re only after sand, sun and sea.
+Internet in these salt-washed areas can be an issue, and getting around can take hours, but it’s worth it if you’re only after sand, sun, and sea.

 Boracay cut its teeth as an out-and-out tourist destination.
 It’s still just that, with huge hotel resorts fringing beaches that look painted white.
 The upshot?
 This is the one to aim for if you want to be pampered.
 Don’t come in search of authentic Philippine cuisine or cultural encounters.
 Come for infinity pools by the Sulu Sea, snorkeling sessions, and lots of sunbathing.
 Oh, and thanks to the international vibe, the internet tends to be relatively good in these parts.